 Build The plug-in developer assembles the resources and builds the package to implement the plug-in.

 Run The plug-in developer starts the back-end server for the plug-in.

 Registration The plug-in developer registers the plug-in as a vCenter Server extension.

-Discovery vCenter Server discovers the plug-in registration at the time of a trigger event., such as a user login Deployment vCenter Server downloads the plug-in manifest file and configures the reverse proxy to route server requests.
-Use The plug-in operates within an iFrame of the vSphere Client user interface.
-Uninstallation The developer unregisters the plug-in, and vCenter Server deletes the routing configuration.
+Discovery vCenter Server discovers the plug-in registration at the time of a trigger event., such as a user login compatibility, and configures the reverse proxy to route server requests.

+Deployment vCenter Server downloads the plug-in manifest file, verifies certification and iFrame of the vSphere Client user interface, and the plug-in user interface operates in conjunction with the back-end server.

+Use The browser downloads plug-in resources from the back-end server into an routing configuration.

+Uninstallation The developer unregisters the plug-in, and vCenter Server deletes the